National High School Game Academy

 Assignments – Putting New Skills into Practice

 During the first two weeks, students have assigned homework every night from every class attended that day.
+We average between 30-35 total homework assignments over the first two weeks.
+This works out to between three and four hours of homework every night.
 The NHSGA instructors evaluate the homework to assess student competence and to inform team project assignments.
-A typical day includes five hours of classes and two to three hours of homework.
+A typical day includes six hours of classes and three hours of homework.
+Homework submission and regular, in-person attendance is required for continued participation in the program.

 Collaborative Project #1 – First Round